kaitlin-fair/ECE215/_sources/Block2Reading/Obj03/ECE215_B2_Obj03_Reading.md

 $$\omega = 2\pi f\ $$

-Looking forward, translating to impedance will allow us to apply the same circuit analysis techniques we used during the first few lessons to more complicated circuits that include inductors, capacitors, and AC voltages/currents.
+Translating to impedance will allow us to apply the same circuit analysis techniques we used during the first few lessons to more complicated circuits that include inductors, capacitors, and AC voltages/currents.